Whiseb/VerySynh/README.md

 ## Contact

 - GitHub Issues — for bug reports and discussions
-- GitHub Discussions — for architectural questions (when enabled)
+- GitHub Discussions — for architectural questions
 - Telegram: @mindress

 ---